-The longest time series about attitudes towards migrants in Hungary has been produced by the TÁRKI Institute of Social Research.
-From 1992 onwards, TÁRKI has been including a refugee-related question in its yearly survey (1992-1997: Hungarian Household Panel, 1998 - present: TÁRKI Omnibus Survey7).
-Being a "refugee" question comes from the general perception of the migration issue back in 1992, when Hungarian population largely understood immigration policy as a humanitarian issue, as it was the case of most Romanian and Yugoslav citizens who arrived to the country.
+The longest time series evidence about attitudes towards migrants in Hungary has been produced by the TÁRKI Institute of Social Research.
+From 1992 onwards, TÁRKI has included a refugee-related question in its yearly survey (1992-1997: Hungarian Household Panel, 1998 - present: TÁRKI Omnibus Survey).
+The fact that it is a "refugee" question harks back to the general perception of the migration issue back in 1992, when the Hungarian population largely understood immigration policy as a humanitarian issue, as was the case for most Romanian and Yugoslav citizens who arrived to the country.

 In TÁRKI's survey questionnaire the "refugee question" is as follows: "Do you agree that Hungary should provide asylum to: 1) every refugee, 2) not a single refugee, 3) some of the refugees (depending on several characteristics)?"
-In the following question, a set of ethnicities are listed, with the question if refugees of this ethnicity should be granted asylum.
-The most peculiar item on this list, from the mid-2000s onwards, has been a fake ethnicity ("Piresian", in Hungarian: piréz) whose rejection is supposed to show the overall, unspecified xenophobia of the respondent (59% when first asked in 2006) (Sik 2012).
+In the following question, a set of ethnicities are listed, with a question asking whether refugees of this ethnicity should be granted asylum.
+The most peculiar item on this list, from the mid-2000s onwards, has been a fake ethnicity ("Piresian", in Hungarian: piréz) whose rejection is supposed to show the overall, unspecified xenophobia of the respondent (59 per cent when first asked in 2006) (Sik 2012a).